 We all have those days every once in a while.
 You know . . .
-One of those days where you just feel like the ugliest, stupidest person who ever walked the planet.
+One of those days where you just feel like the ugliest, stupidest person who ever walked the planet, and just don’t know how to feel better about yourself.

 Nine times out of ten when I have a day like that, I just wake up feeling that way for no good reason.
 Occasionally, though, something will happen over the course of the day that gets me there.
 Either way, it’s a bad place to wallow for too long.